He was aware that he was still a child: Cultural references

-In the opening scene of the director's cut version, the scientists of the Katsuragi expedition mention the Guf chamber, a foreshadowing of a concept that is presented more fully in "Rei III" and the 1997 film The End of Evangelion.
+In the opening scene of the video format version, the scientists of the Katsuragi expedition mention the Guf chamber, a foreshadowing of a concept that is presented more fully in "Rei III" and the 1997 film The End of Evangelion.
 The chamber's name is a reference to the Guf, a space in Jewish mythology where souls reside before their earthly incarnation.
 According to writer Kazuhisa Fujie, from the information given by Ritsuko Akagi and other scenes of the series, two Guf's cambers exist in Evangelion.
 One Guf's chamber was opened by Adam during Second Impact, while the other is opened by Angel Lilith during Third Impact in The End of Evangelion.
+McDowell noted that Guf means "body"; in the Talmudic tradition, especially in the Sefer HaBahir, Guf is identified with the body of "the primordial Adam".
+In the original storyboard for the movie, the term actually indicates Lilith's holes on the hand, known as stigmata.
+The idea for the Guf chamber came to animator Mitsuo Iso, who took inspiration from the movie The Seventh Sign (1988).
 Mariana Ortega linked Yui Ikari to the Sophia of Gnosticism because of "her intellectual brilliance, maternal wisdom", and status as one of the founding members of Nerv.
 According to Ortega, the scene showing Yui with the child Shinji on the shore of Lake Ashi depicts her as a "benign Madonna".
+Ortega argued that Yui transforms herself into an "all-mother", thus emphasizing the nigh-godly nature of the maternal role in Evangelion.